f-555/f-555.github.io/_pages/about.md

 I am currently a Ph.D. student (2025 Spring) at ICT, CAS.
 I received my B.Eng. degree in School of Information and Communication Engineering from the University of Electronic Science and Technology of China (UESTC), Chengdu in 2022.

 **Research Interest**: I'm currently interested in `In-Network Computing`, `Active/Passive Measurement`, `DDoS Resiliency`, `Anomaly Detection` and `DNS Security`.
-I analyze active/passive network measurement results to model network behavior, measure DNS infrastructure, and trace DDoS attacks.
+I conduct active/passive network measurements to model network behavior, measure DNS infrastructure, and trace DDoS attacks.
+My works have been accepted at top conferences (e.g., USENIX Security, WWW).
+And with the help of industrial collaborators (including CSTNET and CNNIC), my work is bringing benefits to real-world network infrastructures.

 ---